ZaidZitawi/Social_WebPage/README.md

 # Social_WebPage
-This project for Social community implemented using html, css, php.
-Demonstrates social network for our Web course, it reveals a profile page made using html and has links to different resources like our assignments, projects, and achievements. the hole project is connected with phpmyadmin and run a database to help interacting with the website.
+This project for the Social community was implemented using HTML, CSS, and PHP.
+Demonstrates social network for our Web course, it reveals a profile page made using HTML and has links to different resources like our assignments, projects, and achievements. the whole project is connected with phpmyadmin and runs a database to help interact with the website.